joskfg/laravel-intelligent-scraper/README.md

 There are two different options for the initial setup.
 The package can be [configured using datasets](#configuration-based-in-dataset) or [configured using Xpath](#configuration-based-in-xpath).
-Both ways produces the same result but depending on your Xpath knowledge you could prefer one or other.
-We recommend to use the [configured using Xpath](#configuration-based-in-xpath) approach.
+Both ways produce the same result but depending on your Xpath knowledge you could prefer one or other.
+We recommend using the [configured using Xpath](#configuration-based-in-xpath) approach.

 ### Configuration based in dataset